LiuYuHan31/LiuYuHan31.github.io/_pages/about.md

 # 💬 Invited Talks
 - *2024.08*, From Skepticism to Acceptance: Simulating the Attitude Dynamics Toward Fake News, Microsoft Research Asia
+- *2025.04*, Large Language Model-Based Multi-Agent System for Fake News, School of Journalism and Communication, Renmin University of China

 # 💻 Internships and Work
 - *2022.09 - 2024.11*, Alibaba Damo Academy, Beijing.